atlopes/iCal4VFP/examples.md

 ### Read an iCalendar formatted object

 Reads an iCalendar formatted string.
-The full object is parsed and instantiated as an `iCalendar` VFP object which, in turn, is serialized back as an iCalendar object.
+The full object is parsed and instantiated as an `iCalendar` VFP object which, in turn, is serialized back as an iCalendar document.

 [Source](examples/read-iCalendar-from-memory.prg "Source")

 ### Import an .ics file into a VFP cursor

-Reads an .ics file and import a simplified version of its events into a VFP Cursor.
+Reads an .ics file and imports a simplified version of its events into a VFP Cursor.
 Use an .ics file in your computer to run the example.
 The debugger is activated to facilitate the inspection of the generated `iCalendar` object.

 Note that the cursor could be created directly from the .ics source file, by calling `ICSToCursor()` with a filename as the first argument.